andrazjelenc/devops-notes/k8s-bare-metal.md

 ## Day 4: Flannel for pod networks
 [Back to top](#k8s-bare-metal)

-Just like K8s need containerd to handle creating containers, it also needs Flannel or somebody else like Calico to handle networking.
+Just like K8s needs containerd to handle creating containers, it also needs Flannel or something else like Calico to handle networking.

 We first download flannel kubernetes manifest
 ```